ArashPartow/exprtk/readme.txt

 (d) Expression specific variable symbol table
 This  symbol_table  is  the most  common form,  and is  used to  store variables that are specific and exclusive to a particular  expression.
 That is to say references  to variables in this symbol_table  will not be  part of  another expression.
-Though it  may be  possible to  have expressions that  contain the  variables with  the same  name, in that case those variables will be distinct different.
-Which would mean if a particular expression were to be compiled twice, that each  expression would have it's own unique symbol_table which in turn would have  it's own instances of those variables.
+Though it  may be  possible to  have expressions that  contain the  variables with  the same  name, in that case those variables will be distinctly different.
+Which would mean if a particular  expression were  to be  compiled twice,  each expression would have its  own unique symbol_table  which in turn  would have its own instances of those variables.
 Examples of such variables could be:

    (1) x or y